TheresaLui/SelfHelpContent_v2/articles/microsoft.search/search-regions.md

 If you do not see your preferred region listed when you are provisioning your Azure Cognitive Search service:

-1. Check the [pricing](https://azure.microsoft.com/pricing/details/search/) page to find and select the next most geographically desirable location.
+1. Check the [pricing](https://azure.microsoft.com/pricing/details/search/) page to find and select the next most geographically desirable location
-2. To minimize or avoid bandwidth charges, select the same location for all of the resources you will be using with your Azure Cognitive Search service.
+2. To minimize or avoid bandwidth charges, select the same location for all of the resources you will be using with your Azure Cognitive Search service

 ## **Recommended Documents**